 Usernames on AGORA that have been inactive for a long time are automatically blocked and deleted after some time.
 This deprovisioning measure is intended to protect your data and conserve server capacity.
 Affected users will receive a corresponding notice by email 30 days before the impending deletion.
 Immediately before the deletion, a further notice will be sent by e-mail.

 If you still wish to use the username, simply log in to AGORA within the specified period.
 This will reactivate your password and prevent it from being automatically deleted.
-If you do not remember your password, please click here.
+If you do not remember your password, please click look at this FAQ.

 I received an invitation to the AGORA platform – what do I need to do?

 You can be invited to the platform by the workspace moderator of an AGORA workspace.
 You will be sent an invitation email containing a link to the registration form.
 There, please enter your data and agree to the user agreement in order to be able to use AGORA.
 This will register you on the AGORA platform.
 To enter a specific workspace, please search for it in the list of all workspaces.
 You may need an access code, which you can obtain from your lecturers.